ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 	fetch = +refs/heads/*:refs/remotes/heroku/*
 ```

-After that you have to push your git changes to the `heroku` remote.
+After that, you have to push your git changes to the `heroku` remote.
 And it does a build on push:

 ```
 > git push heroku master